overextended/overextended.github.io/docs/ox_lib/Interface/Client/menu.md

     * icon?: `string`
     * iconColor?: `string`
     * values?: `table` (`Array<string | {label: string; description: string}>`)
-      * If provided creates a side scrollabel list.
+      * If provided creates a side scrollable list.
       * When using object and setting description, the set description will be displayed in the menu tooltip.
     * checked?: `boolean`
       * Setting either true or false will make the button a checkbox, if `values` is also provided the button will be a